reesealanj/poker-api/README.md

 # PHP API
 This repo serves as the home for my development of the PHP REST API for my Internet of Things course Final Project.
+The goal of the project was to learn how to create a REST API from scratch built in php and connect it with a PHP built client application using GuzzleHttp on the front end for making HTTP requests.

-### Planned Contents
+### Contents
-    - Backend PHP API
-    - Frontend Web Client
+    [ ] Server
+        [ ] API
+    [ ] Client
+        [ ] Front Facing Application
+        [ ] GuzzleHTTP Integration
+    [ ] Setup
-    - Instructions for Setup on DigitalOcean
+        [ ] Instructions for Setting up Server
+        [ ] Instructions for Setting up Client Facing Pages